gazzamc/The-Expanse-RESTful-API/README.md

 The majority of my testing consisted of using the developer tools in chrome while working on the website design.
-As for testing the API endpoints I used the [**Postman Chrome Extension**](https://www.postman.com/), this allowed me to test all the different methods (GET, PUT, POST, DELETE) and check that i got the appropriate response back.
+As for testing the API endpoints I used the [**Postman Chrome Extension**](https://www.postman.com/), this allowed me to test all the different methods (GET, PUT, POST, DELETE) and check that I got the appropriate response back.

 ### Manual Testing
 As I was building the website for the API I was able to extensively test it.
-Since I was connecting to my API with javascript and retrieving the data as an end-user would.
+Since I was connecting to my API with JavaScript and retrieving the data as an end-user would.
 I was able to find some bugs that I later patched and returned an appropriate responds code/message.

 #### Website